 How to increase your amount of deep sleep

 There are a number of bad bedtime habits which can affect our quality of kip.
-These should be addressed when wanting to increase your amount of deep sleep.
+If you’re struggling to get enough deep sleep, you should definitely start by addressing these things.

 “There is some research to show napping can worsen the quality of slow wave sleep,” says James.
-“And eating too close to bedtime raises our core temperature and can impact on the quality of our sleep
+“And eating too close to bedtime raises our core temperature and can impact the quality of our sleep.”

 “Winding down properly before bed, focusing on activities that drop our heart rate and allows us to relax helps.
-As does having a warm bath or shower to drop our core temperature and make us cooler,” he adds.
+As does having a warm bath or shower to drop our core temperature and make us cooler.”

 Expert Wayne agrees that a warm bath will set you up for a better snooze too.
-He also suggests avoiding stodgy foods before sleep and a low-carbohydrate diet.
-One study showed that the low-carb Keto diet increased slow wave sleep in participants monitored.
+He also suggests avoiding certain foods before bed and opting for a low-carbohydrate diet.
+As one study from the University of Sydney demonstrated, the low-carb diet known as the Ketogenic diet actually increased slow wave sleep in participants monitored.

 Further research has revealed that exercise plays a part in increased sleep quality too.
-One study showed that exercising in the evening improved slow wave sleep.
-And another study found the same results when the majority of people exercised after 8pm.
+One study in the Sports Medicine Journal showed that exercising in the evening improved slow wave sleep.
+And another study from the University of South Carolina found the same results when the majority of people exercised after 8pm.

-Wayne adds that sometimes the best thing you can do is not overthink it: “It is known that the more you force yourself to sleep, the poorer the sleep quality upon awakening.
+But sometimes, it’s best to just go with the flow.
+As Wayne says, sometimes the best thing you can do is not overthink it.
+“It is known that the more you force yourself to sleep, the poorer the sleep quality upon awakening.
 Just sleep when you can.”